haitao-sjsu/CMPE257-Group3-ZFS/Readme.md

 `Log.md`: As suggested by the name, it is the log file.

 ### Dataset
 `Dataset_Raw_From_Facebook`: This directory and the dataset inside is by Amen.
 Well done!
 There are 3 files, and maybe Amen could explain those files in detail.
-What I am using now is the raw_overview.csv.
+What I am using now is the json file.

 `Dataset_Classification`: This directory should be used training the classfication algorithm.
-In this directory:

-- 1000 posts generated from raw_overview.csv
-- a classification.csv in this directory.
-I manually labelled the posts 1-20.
-For example, 1,0 means post_1.txt is a post from landlord.

 `Dataset_Recommendation`:This directory should be used training the recommendation algorithm.
 Now it is empty.